pashmaklang/pashmak/doc/12_web/00_introduction.md

 Now, run the server and go to http://localhost:8000/hello.pashm.html and you will see `Hello parsa` in `h1` tag.

-REMEMBER to put `#!/usr/bin/pashmak @tengine` shebang in the first of your file.
+REMEMBER to put `#!/usr/bin/pashmak @pit` shebang in the first of your file.
 This is important(Also do this if your are in windows or non-UNIX like OS).

 ## Webserver cli options
 You can use `pashmak @webserver --help` command to see the help: